BeMoreHumanOrg/bemorehuman/README.md

 a database easily if you like.

 #### Build Dependencies

-- Protobuf-c:
-  - on Debian or Ubuntu, "sudo apt install libprotobuf-c-dev protobuf-c-compiler"
-  - on Void Linux, install protobuf-c-devel
-  - on NetBSD, install devel/protobuf-c
-  - OR on any OS from github.com/protobuf-c

-  If you don't have a recgen.proto in the bemorehuman/recgen dir (it should already be there)
-  - modify recgen.proto as needed then generate the recgen .c and .h (recgen.pb-c.c/.h) on command line: protoc --c_out=. recgen.proto
 - for test-accuracy:
   - curl
   - openssl dev package
     - on Debian or Ubuntu, it's libssl-dev
     - on Void Linux, it's openssl-devel
 - (OPTIONAL) A webserver with fcgi capability.
-I like nginx for the simple fact it is commonly used and has a smart event model.
+I like nginx for the simple fact it is commonly used and has an excellent event model.
+Bemorehuman includes its own web server suitable for dev/test.
-- (IF USING YOUR OWN WEBSERVER) FastCGI library:
+  - FastCGI library (only if you need to integrate with your own web server):
     - on Debian or Ubuntu, install libfcgi-dev
     - on Void Linux, install fcgi-devel
     - on NetBSD, install www/fcgi
+    - NOTE: please add -DUSE_FCGI=ON to the first cmake command below
+- (OPTIONAL) If you want to use protobuf instead of the default json: Protobuf-c:
+  - on Debian or Ubuntu, "sudo apt install libprotobuf-c-dev protobuf-c-compiler"
+  - on Void Linux, install protobuf-c-devel
+  - on NetBSD, install devel/protobuf-c
+  - OR on any OS from github.com/protobuf-c
+  - NOTE: please add -DUSE_PROTOBUF=ON to the first cmake command below

 #### Directory structure

 - bemorehuman